-You’ve always taken care of your family.
-But without you by their side, they might suddenly find themselves vulnerable or helpless.
+You are the pride of your family and you have always taken care of your loved ones.
+But, without you by their side, they might suddenly find themselves vulnerable or helpless.

 Life insurance can help your loved ones deal with a host of immediate and future issues that change from family to family.
-It could be used to:
+It can serve to:

-Sogemec Assurances offers several types of life insurance, whether individual insurance or through your group insurance.
-We also offer accident insurance which covers other life challenges, such as the loss of use of a limb, and its impact on your professional future.
-Whatever your need, we have the personalized solution you’re looking for!
+Sogemec Assurances can offer you several types of life insurance, whether individual insurance or via your group insurance.
+We also offer accident insurance that covers other life challenges, such as the loss of use of a limb, with its impact on your professional future.
+Whatever your need, we have the personalized solution you are looking for!